scrappyAI/Toka/README.md

 [dependencies]
 toka = "0.1.0"
 ```

+This gives you a batteries-included experience with agents, authentication, vault storage, and toolkit support.

 If you only need specific functionality, you can disable the default features and select the ones you need: